Alamofire + AlamofireObjectMapper

 }

-IMPORTANT For data fetching to work, you must allow the app to perform external requests.
-Just add this to Info.plist (in a real world app, you should specify an exact list of trusted domains):
+IMPORTANT For this to work, you must allow the app to perform external requests.
+Add this to Info.plist (in a real app, you should specify an exact list of trusted domains):

 <key>NSAppTransportSecurity</key>